-As detailed above under "Principal Investment Verticals - Active Fund Profiles", above, a number of separate accounts (including, beginning in 2015, in connection with TLR investments), side-car investments, and syndicated investments were closed in 2013-2015.
+As detailed above under "Private Funds and Advisory - Investment Vehicles", a number of separate accounts (including, beginning in 2015, in connection with TLR investments) and other investment vehicles were closed over the past three fiscal years.

-In April, 2014, the Company completed an \$18.5 million investment in Johnson.
-Through its 50.1% interest in Johnson, the Company earns fees in its Private Funds and Advisory business (See "Our Revenues - Private Funds and Advisory Revenues - Ancillary Fee Revenue", above).
+In April 2014, the Company completed an \$18.5 million investment in Johnson.
+Through its 50.1% interest in Johnson, the Company earns fees in its Private Funds and Advisory business (See "Our Revenues - Private Funds and Advisory Revenues - Ancillary Fee Revenue").